Section Image

 Thousands turn out for the Olde Tyme Apple Festival

 On the first weekend of October, Versailles' small population of 2,600 surges, with over 30,000 visitors coming to experience the Olde Tyme Apple Festival.
 This two-day extravaganza includes a parade, a car show and an apple pie-baking competition.
 Live music and local vendors keep things lively, and farm stands frequently sell out of their fresh hot cider.
-“It’s one of the biggest festivals in Missouri, so it just takes over everything in the city,” Gramke says.
-“It’s a huge draw to this area.”
+“It’s one of the largest gatherings in Missouri,” Gramke says.
+“It takes over everything.
+So that's one of the biggest draws for the town for sure.”

 For the rest of the year, residents can look forward to an annual rodeo, activities at the Morgan County Fairgrounds or daily event programming at the Morgan County Library.
 The area is also home to several churches, with congregational and community events.